captn3m0/captn3m0.github.com/pages/setup.md

 ## Homeserver

-I self-host a lot of things, and my homeserver runs Arch with a separate RAID1 setup in a Orico enclosure.
+I self-host a lot of things, and my homeserver runs Arch with lots of disks on RAID1.
 Total usable space is currently around 12TB, and I use it for all sort of things.
-The server runs [steamos-compositor-plus](https://aur.archlinux.org/packages/steamos-compositor-plus/) as the session manager, and I run Kodi from within Steam.
+The server runs [steamos-compositor-plus](https://aur.archlinux.org/packages/steamos-compositor-plus/) and Kodi as the session manager.
 With [SteamPlay/Proton](https://store.steampowered.com/steamplay), almost everything in my library is playable on Linux, and it makes for a great console.
-The homeserver build is detailed [here][homeserver].
+Hardware details are at </setup/homeserver/>.

 ## And what software?